samsquire/ideas4/README.md

 We can analyse the code communication patterns to decide where to move each behaviour.

-# 106. Expected pattern and type based opyimisations
+# 106. Expected pattern and type based optimisations

+At any point in your code you're in a context.
+You might have interrupts disabled, or you might be executing in a particular thread.
+Or you could be reentrant.

+This qualities should be captured by the type system but they are contextual environmental types not return types.

+This fact can be used for code movement.

 # 107. Distributed Continuation Passing